The Bronze Horseman (poem): Plot summary

 The poem is divided into three sections: a shorter introduction (90 lines) and two longer parts (164 and 222 lines).
 The introduction opens with a mythologized history of the establishment of the city of Saint Petersburg in 1703.
 In the first two stanzas, Peter the Great stands at the edge of the River Neva and conceives the idea for a city which will threaten the Swedes and open a "window to Europe".
 The poem describes the area as almost uninhabited: Peter can only see one boat and a handful of dark houses inhabited by Finnish peasants.
-Saint Petersburg was in fact constructed on territory newly gained from the Swedes in the Great Northern War, and Peter himself chose the site for the founding of a major city because it provided Russia with a corner of access to the Baltic Sea, and thus to the Atlantic and Europe.
+Saint Petersburg was in fact constructed on territory newly regained from the Swedes in the Great Northern War, and Peter himself chose the site for the founding of a major city because it provided Russia with a corner of access to the Baltic Sea, and thus to the Atlantic and Europe.

 The rest of the introduction is in the first person and reads as an ode to the city of Petersburg.
 The poet-narrator describes how he loves Petersburg, including the city's "stern, muscular appearance" (l.
 44), its landmarks such as the Admiralty (ll.
 50–58), and its harsh winters and long summer evenings (ll.
 59 – ll.
 84).
 He encourages the city to retain its beauty and strength and stand firm against the waves of the Neva (ll.
 85–91).

 Part I opens with an image of the Neva growing rough in a storm: the river is "tossing and turning like a sick man in his troubled bed" (ll.
 5–6).
 Against this backdrop, a young poor man in the city, Evgenii, is contemplating his love for a young woman, Parasha, and planning to spend the rest of his life with her (ll.
 49–62).
 Evgenii falls asleep, and the narrative then turns back to the Neva, with a description of how the river floods and destroys much of the city (ll.
 72–104).
 The frightened and desperate Evgenii is left sitting alone on top of two marble lions on Peter's Square, surrounded by water and with the Bronze Horseman statue looking down on him (ll.
 125–164).

 In Part II, Evgenii finds a ferryman and commands him to row to where Parasha's home used to be (ll.
 26 – ll.
 56).
 However, he discovers that her home has been destroyed (ll.
 57–60), and falls into a crazed delirium and breaks into laughter (ll.
 61–65).
 For a year, he roams the street as a madman (ll.
 89–130), but the following autumn, he is reminded of the night of the storm (ll.
 132–133) and the source of his troubles.
 In a fit of rage, he curses the statue of Peter (ll.
 177–179), which brings the statue to life, and Peter begins pursuing Evgenii (ll.
 180–196).
 The narrator does not describe Evgenii's death directly, but the poem closes with the discovery of his corpse in a ruined hut floating on the water (ll.
 219–222).